-Free Market Analisys Tools
+Free Market Analysis Tools

 To provide support to the traders who visit this site, we include a series of free analytics tools that can be used to support decision making.
 The use of these tools is free of charge and can be quite useful as they provide a complete picture of the market.
 Below is a list of analysis tools in this site, along with a brief description of them:

-1. Pivot Point Calculator: The use of pivot points can be used as support and resistance points in order to place signs "Stop profit" and "Stop lose".
+1. Pivot Point Calculator: The use of pivot points can be used as support and resistance points in order to place signs “Stop profit” and “Stop lose”.
 Many traders around the world use pivot points to calculate their trades and exit points.
-This useful tool allow to calculate the pivot point of any instrument.
+This useful tool allows to calculate the pivot point of any instrument.

 2. Economic Calendar: An economic calendar with the most important economic news is a helpful tool to keep abreast of developments that may affect the market.
 On this site include various economic calendars developed by Forex brokers.